AndlerRL/Project-TeamApp/README.md

 + Added dashboard.html file as a template.<br>
 + Code has been added at indexCtrl.js file in order to render.<br>
 + Code has been added at app.js file in order to create routes within templates.<br>
++ An especification has been added at express.js file.
 Future interactions and dinamics will be added soon.<br>
 <br>
+<h2>[v0.08]</h2>
+This update is the addition of models for each part of the website, witch are:<br>
++ Add chat, resources, timeline and tasks module to the App.<br>
++ Add the Mongoose.js module in order to read information and save it.<br>
+<strong>Soon enough I will add the passport.js module for authentications, login and signup within the website--also the manage of it shall be add too.</strong>
 <br>
 <br>
 <br>